A Cup of Trembling

 In 2009, US Secretary of State Hillary Rodham Clinton voiced support for the establishment of a Palestinian state a solution not endorsed by Prime Minister-designate Benjamin Netanyahu, with whom she had earlier pledged the United States cooperation.

 Upon the arrival of President Obama administration's special envoy, George Mitchell, Netanyahu said that any furtherance of negotiations with the Palestinians would be conditioned on the Palestinians recognizing Israel as a Jewish state.

-US President Barack Obama told Netanyahu that a two state solution was priority and called for settlement growth to be frozen, while Netanyahu refused to support the creation of a Palestinian state and stated that Israel has the right to continue settlements.
+US President Barack Obama told Netanyahu that a two-state solution was a priority and called for settlement growth to be frozen, while Netanyahu refused to support the creation of a Palestinian state and stated that Israel has the right to continue settlements.